FastGap/fastgap/README.md

 [![Stories in Ready](https://badge.waffle.io/FastGap/fastgap.png?label=ready)](https://waffle.io/FastGap/fastgap)

-#FastGap
+# FastGap

-A jump-start for Fast Phonegap Development.
+> FastGap is a jump-start template for developing native apps for smartphones using Phonegap.

-FastGap is a template created by Brazilians to start developing native apps for smartphones using PhoneGap.
+> Made with ♥ by Brazilians tcrazy guys.

 <h2>We use in FastGap:</h2>